-Thirty-seven organisations representing the UK’s food and farming industry have set out what a successful Brexit means to them and to promote a unified voice to Government from across the food sector in a joint statement.
+Thirty-seven organisations representing the UK’s food and farming industry have set out what a successful Brexit means to them, promoting a unified voice to government from across the food sector in a joint statement.

 This comes after representatives met at the NFU’s Brexit360 event at its HQ in Stoneleigh on 7 February to discuss common ground in the industry.

 Delegates were united in their view that a thriving domestic food and farming base is central to the future environmental, social and economic health of the country.
 They agreed that their sector will continue to have a critical role in providing a secure, affordable and trusted supply of food.